The Associated Press

-(AP) - News Corp. is planning to split into two companies.
-One company will operate as a newspaper and book publisher and will retain the name News Corp.
-The other will be an entertainment company, called Fox Group.
+News Corp. is planning to split into two companies.
+One company will operate as a newspaper and book publisher and will retain the News Corp. name.
+The other will be an entertainment company, called 21st Century Fox.

 Here's how the split will work:

-_ Current News Corp. shareholders will get shares in each company, but how many shares and how much each entity will be worth have yet to be determined.
+-- Current News Corp. shareholders will get shares in each company, but how many shares and how much each entity will be worth have yet to be announced.
 Both companies will trade publicly, under different stock tickers.
 In the U.S., the entertainment company is tentatively planning to use "FOX" and "FOXA" for its two classes of shares, while News Corp. is likely to keep "NWS" and "NWSA."

-_ Rupert Murdoch will be chairman of both companies and CEO of the media and entertainment company.
-Robert Thomson, managing editor of The Wall Street Journal, will become CEO of the publishing company.
+-- Rupert Murdoch will be chairman of both companies and CEO of the media and entertainment company.
+Robert Thomson, former managing editor of The Wall Street Journal, will become CEO of the publishing company.
 Murdoch will end up controlling both companies through the nearly 40 percent of Class B voting shares he controls through a family trust.
 Murdoch's compensation package for the two companies combined could rise by as much as 15 percent if financial targets are met.

-_ News Corp. plans to hold a special meeting of its shareholders in the first half of 2013 and expects the deal to be completed in mid-2013.
+-- News Corp. plans to hold a special meeting of its shareholders on June 11 in New York and expects the deal to be completed in mid-2013.